nishisheth/item-catalog/README.md

 This application provides a list of items within a variety of categories as well as provide a user authentication system.
 Users will have the ability to add, edit and delete their own items.

-The app uses the Flask plugin SeaSurf, in order to protect against cross-site request forgery.

 ## Getting Started
 * You can *[clone](https://github.com/arrickx/Item-Catalog-Application.git)* or *[download](https://github.com/arrickx/Item-Catalog-Application.git)* this project via [GitHub](https://github.com) to your local machine.